Arithmetic Types in C++

 Well, for historical reasons, it is what it is

-Signedness Modifiers
+Signed-ness Modifiers

-types can only hold non-negative values
+signedtypes can hold negative valuesunsignedtypes can only hold non-negative values

-integer overflow is well-defined - it wraps around- That does not mean
+signedinteger overflow is undefined behavior (read: very bad)unsignedinteger overflow is well-defined - it wraps around- That does not mean

-types are safer!- In fact, I’ve encountered bugs that could have been avoided were
+unsignedtypes are safer!- In fact, I’ve encountered bugs that could have been avoided were

-type used - Both
+signedtype used - Both

-are useful in different use cases
+signedandunsignedare useful in different use cases

 - In fact, I’ve encountered bugs that could have been avoided were